SC-SGS/High-Fidelity-Cartpole/README.md

 # High-Fidelity-Cartpole

-This gymnasium compatible environment implements a realistic Cartpole simulation of the Quanser IP-02 Inverted Cartpole hardware.
+This gymnasium compatible environment implements a realistic Cartpole simulation of the Quanser IP-02 Inverted Pendulum hardware.

 ## Usage